 An example of a good and simple segmentation is creating a segment for visitors who regularly use a specific part of your service.
-This part can be, for example, a page listing sports cars.
-In this case, you can define that visitors who have visited the sports cars section at least 5 times are included in the segment.
-You can add as many segmentation rules as you like, for example, segmenting visitors that have visited the sports cars section at least 5 times using a mobile device.
-You can also segment visitors based on exclusion, for example, segmenting visitors that have visited the sports cars section but not the discount section.
+This part can be, for example, a page listing products in a specific category.
+In this case, you can define that visitors who have visited the category page at least 5 times are included in the segment.
+You can add as many segmentation rules as you like, for example, segmenting visitors that have visited the category page at least 5 times using a mobile device.
+You can also segment visitors based on exclusion, for example, segmenting visitors that have visited the category page but not the discount section.

 The Frosmo Platform segmentation features include various options for defining segmentation rules, for example: